Health insurance costs in the United States: Background

 According to Senator Dianne Feinstein, the United States is the "only industrialized nation that relies heavily on a for-profit medical insurance industry to provide basic health care."
 The Kaiser Family Foundation claims that health insurance costs are driven not only by the added cost of health insurers making their profits but also by rising health costs and administrative costs.

 In 2004, employer-sponsored health insurance premiums grew 11.2% to $9,950 for family coverage, and $3,695 for a single person, according to a survey by the Kaiser Family Foundation and Health Research and Education Trust.
 The survey also found that 61% of workers were receiving employer sponsored health insurance.

 Five years later, Kaiser's 2009 survey found that employer health insurance premiums were $13,375 for a family and $4,824 for a single person.
 About 60% of workers were receiving employer sponsored health insurance.
 Less than half (46%) of employees at small firms with 3 to 9 workers received coverage.
 As of 2008, the percentage of Americans receiving employer sponsored health insurance had declined for the eighth consecutive year, says the Kaiser Family Foundation.

 From 1999 to 2009, Kaiser found that the insurance premiums had climbed 131%, and workers' contribution toward paying that premium jumped 128%.
 In 1999, workers' average contribution to the premium was $1,543, and in 2009 it was $3,515.
 For employers, their contribution was $4,247 in 1999 and $9,860 in 2009.

+On October 22, 2025 the Kaiser Family Foundation released a report in which it stated that annual premiums for employer sponsored family health coverage reached $26,993 and on average workers contributed $6,850 towards that and $1,886 for single coverage.

 The lower a family's income is, the less likely that they can purchase health insurance, according to 2008 US Census figures.
 About 14.5% of households with $50,000 to $75,000 in income did not have health insurance.
 While 24.5% of households with $25,000 or less income went without health insurance.

 A March 2010 study by the Center for Studying Health System Change, a Washington D.C. think tank, found that out-of-pocket costs for health insurance premiums and services were rising faster than family incomes.
 Published in the journal Health Affairs, the study found "...After accounting for general inflation, family incomes remained stagnant between 2004 and 2006, while out-of-pocket spending on premiums and health care services increased 8.5% over the two-year period.
 Overall, total out-of-pocket spending increased, on average, about 5 percent annually between 2001 and 2006, and was similar for the 2001–4 and 2004–6 periods."
 The report found the largest increases in out-of-pocket expenses were for those with private health insurance, including middle- and higher-income families.
 The study was based on 2001 through to 2006 data.